 At the University of Minnesota, Twin Cities

-Weekly meetings for the University of Minnesota student group will begin September 17, every Monday from 5:45 to 6:45pm in Coffman 302.
+Weekly meetings for the University of Minnesota student group are every Monday from 5:45 to 6:45pm in Coffman 302.

 CAA passes out leaflets at colleges, concerts, and festivals.
 The Leafleting Coordinator finds appropriate venues to distribute leaflets and coordinates interested volunteers and leaflets alongside them.